 Medical research shows that symptoms of incontinence and impotence are similar for both minimally invasive surgery and traditional surgery.
 Men usually return to normal urinary function within 3 months.

 Because this technique is nerve-sparing, a man's postoperative ability to have an erection should be comparable to that of traditional surgery.
-Recent studies have shown no difference between laparoscopic surgery and open surgery called open radical prostatecomy (ORP).
+Recent studies have shown no difference between laparoscopic surgery and open surgery called open radical prostatectomy (ORP).

 How Do I Prepare for Surgery?